ahalev/py-exp-fig/README.md

-It reads hyperparameters from YAML files, the command line, and user inputs and makes them available as both attributes and parameters.
+It reads hyperparameters from YAML files, the command line, and user inputs and makes them available as both attributes and keys.
 It can be embedded in both a script or a class.

 ## Quick Start